wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

 - Wire should be 16 AWG (1.5 :math:`mm^2`) to 24 AWG (0.25 :math:`mm^2`) (consult rules to verify required gauge for power wiring)
 - Wire ends should be stripped approximately 5/16 (~8 mm)"
+- A ferrule can be added to stiffen the connection and prevent splaying.
 - To insert or remove the wire, press down on the corresponding "button" to open the terminal

 After making the connection check to be sure that it is clean and secure: